-Interim General Manager Lindsay reported that the terms of the KPPCSD Directors Sylvia Hacaj and Eileen Nottoli expire December 4, 2020.
-The District must order and call a General Election for these wards.
-The election will be consolidated with the Statewide General Election in Contra Costa County.
+Interim General Manager Lindsay reported that the terms of the Directors Sylvia Hacaj and Eileen Nottoli expire December 4, 2020.
+The District must order and call a General Election for these Directors.
+The election will be consolidated with the Statewide General Election in Contra Costa County on November 3, 2020.
 The directors shall be elected for a four-year term commencing on January 1, 2021.